nglasl/silverstripe-mediawesome/README.md

 ### Smart Templating

-Custom templates may be defined for your media type (`Blog.ss` for a type Blog).
+Custom templates may be defined for your media type (`MediaPage_Blog.ss` for a type Blog).
 It is also possible to reference a custom attribute directly through a custom template:

 ```php
 $getAttribute(Author)